 With bright-hued abstract paintings both delicate and bold and sculptural works that seem pulled from a rich inner-world, Carvellas says her work is “an essential and intensely personal part of my life.
-It explores and expresses the inner workings of my mind and heart in a way that words cannot express.
-It is my hope that when people see my work, it will somehow resonate with them on some level, be it intellectual, emotional or spiritual.
+It explores and expresses the inner workings of my mind and heart in a way that words cannot.”
+It is the artist’s hope that those viewing her work will find it resonates on an intellectual, emotional, or spiritual level.

-In 2004, after almost a 20 year break from making art, I began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
-With further exploration I began to pursue a different direction, creating, original, three dimensional collages.
-In 2007 I began exploring the creative world of mixed media and assemblage and fell in love with both of these media.
+In 2004 Kate began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
+With further exploration she began to pursue a different direction, creating, original, three dimensional collages.
+In 2007 she began exploring the creative world of mixed media and assemblage and fell in love with both of these media.

 11 years ago her work was made entirely of borrowed images and objects.
 Through the years, she slowly began leaving her own marks on the work.
 Starting out with light pencil markings to more visible lines and shapes.
 As her confidence grew, so did the strength of her marks and brush strokes.
 While she is still deeply enjoying creating assemblages out of found objects, shes now creates abstract paintings made entirely from her own hand.
 These painting, at first, sprang straight from her subconscious.
 She has also been using her own photographs as the springboard for her abstract paintings.
 Abstracting reality.